 On-time and Prepared.
 Do not be late.
-Bring your notebook, any assignments, and the necessary books.
+Bring your notebook, any assignments, and the book when we are using it.
 Come prepared and ready to talk.

 Participation.
 This class works best when we hear everyone's voice.
 And so, starting very early, I expect every student to participate in discussion in some way every day.
 This means that I will begin calling on students if I feel like we haven't heard their voice.
 But don't worry: I will build plenty of opportunities for easy participation into every class.
 Also, be mindful about whether your own frequent participation is crowding out other voices.